19hours/sg-statutes/Acts/Goods and Services Tax Act.md

 (BB)

-in the case of an import of investment precious metals, at the time the investment precious metals are removed from customs control;
+in the case of an import of investment precious metals, at the time the investment precious metals are removed from customs control; and

+[S 396/2016 wef 01/09/2016]

-(b) it bears a mark or characteristic that is internationally accepted as guaranteeing its quality; and
+(b) it bears a mark or characteristic that is internationally accepted as guaranteeing its quality.

-(c) it trades at a price based on the spot price of gold, silver or platinum, as the case may be.

-[Act 19/2012 wef 01/10/2012]
+[S 396/2016 wef 01/09/2016]

+(c) [Deleted by S 396/2016 wef 01/09/2016]

 Application